haiwera-silk-cd/magento-devdocs/guides/v2.1/payments-integrations/vault/module-configuration.md

   - Integration
 ---

-You need to add dependencies on the Magento_Vault module in the payment method's `composer.json` and `module.xml` files.
+You need to add dependencies on the Magento_Vault模块 in the payment method's `composer.json` and `module.xml` files.

 ## Example: adding Vault module dependencies for the Braintree payment method